 Connecting through Bluetooth

-Connecting to Move or Roam through Bluetooth is relatively quick and easy.
+Connecting to Moves, Roam or Eras through Bluetooth is relatively quick and easy.
 Take a look at the GIF below to see how it’s done in Windows 10.
 Note: not all desktop PCs have Bluetooth built in, so you may need to use an external adapter/dongle.

 On Mac, the process is also fairly straightforward.
-You can use the same method for connecting to a Move or Roam through Bluetooth, or you can establish an Airplay stream to any Airplay 2 capable speakers.
+You can use the same method for connecting to Sonos through Bluetooth, or you can establish an Airplay stream to any Airplay 2 capable speakers.
 Check out our FAQ on Streaming Airplay audio to Sonos.

 And that’s it!
 Once you’re connected in either of these ways you’ll be able to enjoy your PC’s audio on your Sonos player.
 If you’re using the cabled method you’ll be able to group other wireless players in with your PC connected device and have that audio all around your home, just be aware that the players treat the incoming signal as TV audio, so a strong connection is required between players in order to enjoy uninterrupted sound on a large group.